 Time is precious.
 If you have any you can share with others, you could donate it to support charities and communities who will know the value of it and appreciate it.

 Lots of organisations have had their volunteer levels drop due to Covid-19, particularly with many volunteers shielding who are not yet able to return.
 Local charities still need volunteers and there are lots of different ways you can volunteer, including micro volunteering, andvolunteering from home.

-Read our volunteering team’s new blog about how you can donate your time this Christmas.
+Read our volunteering team’s new blog about how you can donate your time.